chriskrycho/v5.chriskrycho.com/site/journal/Some Thoughts on micro.blog.md

 ---

 For the last few years, and particularly in the months since [I left Twitter][buwsm], I have been thinking about [micro.blog].
 I like the idea—I like it a *lot* in fact.
 Manton Reece, the founder, has intentionally eschewed scale in favor of a much more human-sized network, based on [IndieWeb] principles from the outset.
-He and his team have carefully the things that encourage the worst behavior on Twitter—retweets, like counts, follower counts.
-He has had a clear and sustainable business model from the beginning, too: it’s free to post from your own existing domain using an RSS, [Atom], or [JSON Feed], or it’s $5/month for micro.blog hosting.
+He and his team have carefully eschewed the things that encourage the worst behavior on Twitter—retweets, like counts, follower counts.
+He has had a clear and sustainable business model from the beginning, too: it’s free to post from your own existing domain using an [RSS], [Atom], or [JSON Feed], or it’s $5/month for micro.blog hosting.

 In short, if you are going to be on a public social network at all, I think micro.blog is a *great* choice.
 But that’s the fundamental question: <i>do I want to be on a social network at all?</i>